Greater Tilton Area Family Resource Center

 History of Greater Tilton Area Family Resource Center

 The GTA-FRC was founded as a result of conversations hosted by the pastors of the Tilton Churches with other community leaders interested in addressing the most pressing needs of the community.
 Consultants were brought in with community organizing experience to speak with the pastors about next steps to begin identifying and addressing the needs.
 The Northfield-Tilton Congregational Church opened their doors to be a host site for a community conversation.
-An active community volunteer and the pastor of the church met at a substance misuse summit, and committed to ‘doing something’ to address the needs.
+An active community volunteer and the pastor of the church met at a substance misuse summit and committed to ‘doing something’ to address the needs.
 One became our first Director, the other our first President.
-A local health care navigator, already working in the church food pantry, committed to the effort the first time hearing about the vision.
+A local health care navigator, already working in the church food pantry, committed to the effort after hearing about the vision.
+She became the second President.
 About thirty people attended the first community invitation meeting.
 A seed was planted that began to grow.
 A Steering Committee was formed.
 The community was invited to participate in sharing the most pressing needs felt in the area.
 One year after hosting the first structured meeting to open a Family Resource Center in the area, the GTA-FRC was born.
-In May of 2016, the organization became an official non-profit Family Resource Center with a goal of meeting the National Standards of Quality and being a resource to all families of the area, with a special focus on building bridges out of poverty, early childhood concerns and the effects of substance use disorders affecting our community.
-In 2016 a concerted effort was made to meet the CAPRSS Standards for Recovery Coaches by our Family Support Specialists and work began with NH Listens to address the needs of Early Childhood and Harbor Homes to work to grow a Peer Recovery Support Program as we continue listen to and move to meet the needs of our community.
-A storefront was opened on Main Street Tilton for two years, but the growth of the organization, added services and the need for more meeting and office space led to a move in March of 2018 to a 3,500 square foot facility at 5 Prospect Street, walking distance from the former locations and still considered part of the down town district.
+In May of 2016, the organization became an official non-profit Family Resource Center with a goal of being a resource to all families of the area, with a special focus on building bridges out of poverty, early childhood concerns and addressing the effects of substance use disorders affecting our community.
+In 2016 a concerted effort to grow the Peer Recovery Support Program was supported with help of a facilitating organization.
+A storefront was opened on Main Street Tilton for two years, but the growth of the organization, added services and the need for more meeting and office space led to a move in March of 2018 to a 3,500 square foot facility at 5 Prospect Street, walking distance from the former locations and still considered part of the downtown district.
+After meeting the National Standards of Quality for both family support services and peer recovery support services, the agency is proud to be designated a Family Resource Center of Quality by the NH Wellness and Prevention Council as well as being accredited by the National Council on Accreditation of Peer Recovery Support Services, as well as recognized by the Governor on NH as a Recovery Friendly Workplace.
+In December of 2020, a second site opened in Franklin.